-The Nordic Institute for Theoretical Physics (Nordita for short) is an international center for advanced study in theoretical physics and related areas.
-It was founded in Copenhagen in 1957, where its first Board was led by the renowned Danish physicist Niels Bohr, and has played an important role in Nordic physics ever since.
+I am honored and excited to be Director of The Nordic Institute for Theoretical Physics (Nordita), one of the most prestigious international centers for theoretical physics in the world.
+Nordita was founded in Copenhagen in 1957, where its first Board was led by the renowned Danish physicist Niels Bohr, and has played an important role in Nordic physics ever since.
 Nordita has been home to Nobel Prize winning discoveries and an important training center for future research leaders.
-For most of its history, Nordita was owned by the Nordic Council of Ministers, but, as part of a reorganization of Nordic cooperation, the Institute moved to Stockholm in 2007, where it is jointly hosted by Stockholm University and KTH Royal Institute of Technology.
+As part of a reorganization of Nordic cooperation, the Institute moved from Copenhagen to Stockholm in 2007, where it is jointly hosted by SU and KTH.